-Chinese mezzo-soprano Hongni Wu is currently a member of the Jette Parker Program at the Royal Opera House Covent Garden.
-Her recent performances have garnered praise from the New York Times for her “technical agility, warm colorings, and ample sound,” and by Operwire for her “remarkably outstanding voice.”
+Chinese mezzo-soprano Hongni Wu a recent graduate of the Jette Parker Program at the Royal Opera House Covent Garden.
+She has garnered praise from the New York Times for her “technical agility, warm colorings, and ample sound,” from Operwire for her “remarkably outstanding voice.”

 A 2018 winner of the Metropolitan Opera National Council Auditions, Wu completed her Professional Studies and Master of Music Degree at Manhattan School of Music where she was the recipient of Stan Sesser Career Award and received her Bachelor of Music Degree from Xinghai Conservatory of Music.

 On the concert stage, Wu has participated in recitals in New York, Nantucket, Portland Maine, Shanghai, Yangzhou, Nanjing, Beijing and Guangzhou.
 She has also been featured in the Martina Arroyo Prelude Gala Concert and Spring Luncheon Cabaret in New York.

 At the Manhattan School of Music, she performed the roles of Angelina La Cenerentola, Sesto La Clemenza di Tito, and the Dragonfly L’Enfant et les Sortilèges.
 Further stage appearances include Cherubino in Le Nozze di Figaro with Opera Maine, Prince Orlofsky in Die Fledermaus with the Martina Arroyo Foundation, the title role of Carmen with the Xinghai Conservatory of Music and Mrs. Umeya in Qingling Song at Guangzhou Opera House.